Maryland's Arts & Entertainment Districts

 Just outside Washington, D.C., the A&E Districts of the Capital Region are home to their own unique experiences.
 If you’re a budding musician, you won’t want to miss shopping in Wheaton at Chuck Levin’s Washington Music Center, the largest independent music store in the nation.
 Silver Spring boasts an impressive state-of-the-art moving image exhibition at the AFI Silver Theatre and Cultural Center.
 Stroll or stop by galleries during Bethesda’s buzzing Art Walk in the evenings of the second Friday of each month.
 Frederick is home to fascinating public art projects—past ones included “Pink Ribbon 5K” where eighteen artists’ sculptures were displayed downtown and proceeds in part went to the FMH Hurwitz Breast Cancer Fund.

 The Central Maryland A&E Districts have something for everyone: arts and crafts, theater, improv and dance.
 Shop from 100 artists’ and crafters’ booths at Annapolis’s First Sunday Arts Festival, or celebrate theater, dance and puppetry at its annual Fringe Festival.
 Havre de Grace is hopping during Mardi Gras, Halloween, Graw Days and the holiday parade.
 Learn how to make your own art by taking a pottery class in Elkton’s Art Space On Main.
-In Baltimore, take an improv workshop or cultural dance class at Highlandtown’s Creative Alliance, or check out the installations and performance artists at Station North’s Final Fridays, a monthly event.
+In Baltimore, take an improv workshop or cultural dance class at Highlandtown’s Creative Alliance, or check out the installations and performance artists at Station North’s Music at a Distance, a monthly event.

 The Leonardtown A&E District combines traditional Southern Maryland charm with off kilter quirk and fine arts flair.
 At the St. Mary's County Arts Council, visitors can see artists at work or take a class of their own.
 Fiber arts enthusiasts will love Crazy for Ewe, a yarn store that offers classes in knitting and crocheting.